openvinotoolkit/model_server/docs/python_support/reference.md

 ### Incomplete inputs

 There are usecases when firing `Process` with only a subset of inputs defined in node configuration is desired.
 By default, node waits for all inputs with the same timestamp and launches `Process` once they're all available.
 Such behavior is implemented by the `DefaultInputStreamHandler` which is used by default.
-To configure the node to lauch `Process` with only a subset of inputs you should use a different input stream handler for different [input policy](https://developers.google.com/mediapipe/framework/framework_concepts/synchronization#input_policies).
+To configure the node to launch `Process` with only a subset of inputs you should use a different input stream handler for different [input policy](https://developers.google.com/mediapipe/framework/framework_concepts/synchronization#input_policies).

 Such configuration is used in [generative execution mode](https://docs.openvino.ai/2023.3/ovms_docs_python_support_reference.html#generative-mode), but let's see another example: